Coronavirus (COVID-19): Testing

 - only request a vaccination record if it is absolutely required and you are due to travel in the next 21 days

 Covid Vaccination Drop-in Clinics

-ALL of NHS Lothian's vaccination centres are now open as drop-in clinics for the Covid19 vaccine for people 18 and over.
+NHS Lothian's vaccination centres are now open as drop-in clinics for the Covid19 vaccine.
 You can get your first dose, or your second as long as it has been more than 8 weeks since your first.
-No appointment needed simply visit one of the following locations any day between 8.30am and 5.30pm:
+No appointment needed simply visit one of the following locations any day between 8.00am and 7.00pm:

 - Lowland Hall, Royal Highland Centre, Ingliston

 - Gorebridge Vaccination Centre, Huntersfield Rd, Gorebridge